rajabishek/blogger/source/_posts/nginx-conf.md

 	}
 }
 ```
-If there is no default_server set on any server block then the ﬁrst server block is used a the default server by nginx.
+If there is no default_server set on any server block then the first server block is used a the default server by nginx.
 Here there is only one server block and thus it automatically becomes the default one.
-But it is a good practise to state the default server block explicitly and thus we have use the default_server to indicate that this server block must be used incase there is no matching host found or in case there is no host header in the incoming request.
+But it is a good practice to state the default server block explicitly and thus we have use the default_server to indicate that this server block must be used in case there is no matching host found or in case there is no host header in the incoming request.